-Dr. Chris Nonhof Assistant Professor of Education; Instructor of English
+Dr. Chris Nonhof Assistant Professor of Education and English

 Ph.D., Cardinal Stritch University

 VPH 200 B

 Chris Nonhof has 16 years of experience teaching English and theatre at private and public high schools in Florida and Wisconsin.
 He also taught argumentative writing at Lakeland College in Sheboygan, Wis.
 He has a bachelor's degree in English literature, theatre arts, and secondary education from Dordt College, a master's degree in instructional technology from Cardinal Stritch University and a doctorate in language and literacy from the College of Education at Cardinal Stritch University.
 His areas of interest are discourse/language and identity, qualitative research (narrative, ethnography, and case study in particular), diversity in education, and culturally responsive pedagogy.

 - Growth and Development of the Middle School Aged Student

 The middle school growth and development primarily embraces the knowledge of the learner component of the professional knowledge base with concentration, identification and comprehension of the physical, psychosocial, and cognitive characteristics of the middle school aged student.
 This course includes a 5 hour field experience.
 (3 credits, alternate years, consult department)

 Major issues and concepts associated with living in a culturally diverse society and teaching in culturally diverse schools will be clarified.
 Students will consider ways in which ethnicity, gender/sexuality, social class, and religion intersect and influence beliefs and behaviors.
 (3 credits)

 This course addresses skills necessary in teaching students to read in social studies, math, science, and other content areas.
 This course offers strategies for vocabulary, comprehension, study skills, writing, assessment, and more.
 (2 credits)